SwellRT/swellrt/README_BETA.md

 - **testLarge**: runs the more lengthy test cases.
 - **testAll**: runs all the above tests.

-Compile Tasks:
+Build Tasks:

-- **generateMessages**: Generates the message source files from the .st sources.
-- **generateGXP**: Compiles sources from the gxp files.
-- **compileJava**: Compiles all java sources.
+- **compileJava**: builds server.
-- **compileJsWebDev**: Compiles all the Gwt sources for development (Javascript Web client).
-- **compileJsWeb**: Compiles all the Gwt sources (Javascript Web client).
+- **compileWebDevBeta**: builds the JavaScript client (for Web).

-Run Tasks:
+Run server Tasks:

-- **run**: runs the server with the default parameters and generate dev version of the JS library.
+- **run**: runs server.
+By default, Javascript client is at [http://localhost:9898/swellrt-beta.js](http://localhost:9898/swellrt-beta.js)

+- **runWebServer**: runs a lightweight Web server to serve Javascript client at [http://localhost:8080/swellrt/swellrt-beta.js](http://localhost:8080/swellrt/swellrt-beta.js)

-- **gwtDev**: runs the [gwt super development mode](http://www.gwtproject.org/articles/superdevmode.html) to debug the JS client  library.
-Super dev mode only works for one target browser, according to settings in `SwellRTDev.gwt.xml`.
+- **gwtDev** (To be updated for Beta): runs the [gwt super development mode](http://www.gwtproject.org/articles/superdevmode.html) to debug the JS client  library.
+Super dev mode only works for one target browser, according to settings in *org.swellrt.beta.client.ServiceFrontendDev.gwt.xml*

 Distribution Tasks: